Lasso (statistics): Prediction error guarantees

+where $C$ depends on the restricted eigenvalue bound and the tuning constant.
+The restricted eigenvalue condition controls the design matrix on a restricted set of coefficient directions and does not require $X^\mathsf{T}X$ to be invertible.

+Prediction guarantees can also take the form of oracle inequalities, which compare the lasso's error with the approximation error of a sparse linear predictor plus a term accounting for estimation error.
+Koltchinskii, Lounici and Tsybakov proved a sharp oracle inequality for the fixed-design lasso under a restricted eigenvalue condition.
+Here, sharp means that the coefficient multiplying the approximation-error term is exactly one.
+Their bound therefore allows comparison with sparse approximations even when the underlying coefficient vector is not itself sparse.

+For random designs, prediction on new observations is measured by an error averaged over the distribution of the covariates, rather than only over the observed design points.
+Bellec, Dalalyan, Grappin and Paris studied adaptations of the lasso to semi-supervised and transductive learning, in which additional covariate observations are available without response labels.
+Under boundedness and appropriate design conditions, they established oracle inequalities both with high probability and in expectation.
+Their analysis shows how unlabeled observations can improve estimation of the covariate covariance matrix and relax the conditions needed for fast prediction rates.
+The paper also reviews earlier results on prediction error for the lasso with random designs.

 Generalizations

 Lasso variants have been created in order to remedy limitations of the original technique and to make the method more useful for particular problems.
 Almost all of these focus on respecting or exploiting dependencies among the covariates.

 Elastic net regularization adds an additional ridge regression-like penalty that improves performance when the number of predictors is larger than the sample size, allows the method to select strongly correlated variables together, and improves overall prediction accuracy.

 Group lasso allows groups of related covariates to be selected as a single unit, which can be useful in settings where it does not make sense to include some covariates without others.
 Further extensions of group lasso perform variable selection within individual groups (sparse group lasso) and allow overlap between groups (overlap group lasso).

 Fused lasso can account for the spatial or temporal characteristics of a problem, resulting in estimates that better match system structure.
 Lasso-regularized models can be fit using techniques including subgradient methods, least-angle regression (LARS), and proximal gradient methods.
 Determining the optimal value for the regularization parameter is an important part of ensuring that the model performs well; it is typically chosen using cross-validation.